Cannot infer intended usage of current time with `Date.now()`, `Date()`, or `new Date()` in a Server Component

 Why This Error Occurred

-Reading the current time can be ambiguous.
+Reading the current time in a Server Component can be ambiguous.
 Sometimes you intend to capture the time when something was cached, other times you intend to capture the time of a user Request.
 You might also be trying to measure runtime performance to track elapsed time.

 Possible Ways to Fix It